-The objectives of study were:
+The objectives of the study are:

 - 1. To find out the socio-economic and demographic characteristics of the respondents - 2.
-To investigate the socio-economic and infrastructural damages caused by recent flood - 3.
-To study the role of government and non-government organizations in rehabilitation of flood affected areas - 4.
-To suggest some policy measures for flood rehabilitation rather it refers to rational and the philosophical assumption that underline a particular study.
-This is why scholarly literature includes a section on the methodology of the research [6].
+To investigate the socio-economic and infrastructural damages caused by recent disaster of flood - 3.
+To study the government and non-government organizations' role in rehabilitation of the selected flood affected area

+4. To suggest some policy measures for flood rehabilitation